Step 7 - Add Terrain

 These style edits are just the beginning.
 If you want to keep polishing, here are some challenges:

-1. Add some transparency to the landcover so that you can see the terrain through it
+1. Add transparency to the landcover so you can see the terrain through it

-2. Refine the Te Ara Hura styling by changing the color, or changing the line width across zooms
+2. Refine the Te Ara Hura styling by changing the color or the line width across zoom levels

-3. Refine the terrain styling by modifying the color values for shadows and highlights, changing the exaggeration
+3. Refine the terrain styling by modifying the shadow and highlight colors or the exaggeration value

 Your Map Preview